wadewegner/wadewegner.github.com/_posts/2013-11-20-a-simple-lua-script-token-request-with-webscriptio.md

 Why Lua?
 Why not!

 No, I have a good reason for getting this to work in Lua.
-I'm a big fan of [webscript.io](http://webscript.io) which provides a tremendously simple way to create web APIs.
+I'm a big fan of [Webscript.io](http://webscript.io) which provides a tremendously simple way to create web APIs.
 Webscripts are all written in Lua.

 The first step to using webscripts against the Force.com APIs is to make a token request.
 So, let's do it.

-Before you give this a try be sure to read my previous post on [making a Force.comtoken request](http://www.wadewegner.com/2013/11/forcecom-token-requests-with-python/) and review the section where I discuss the **secret key**.
+Before you give this a try be sure to read my previous post on [making a Force.com token request](http://www.wadewegner.com/2013/11/forcecom-token-requests-with-python/) and review the section where I discuss the **secret key**.
 You will need this in order to authenticate against the Force.com API.

 Without further ado, here's the code.